rsyncOSX/RsyncOSX_archived/RsyncOSX.md

 ### Version of rsync

-RsyncOSX is verified with rsync versions 2.6.9, 3.1.2, 3.1.3 and 3.2.x.
+RsyncOSX is verified with rsync versions 2.6.9 and 3.2.x.
 Other versions of rsync will work but numbers about transferred files is not set in logs.
-It is recommended to [install](https://rsyncosx.netlify.app/post/rsync/) the latest version of rsync.
+It is recommended to [install](https://rsyncosx.netlify.app/post/rsync/) the latest version of rsync by Homebrew.

 ### Some words about RsyncOSX